SchulzLab/STARE/docs/Troubleshooting.rst

 The *chr* prefix
 ******************
 We rely on `bedtools <https://bedtools.readthedocs.io/en/latest/>`_ for intersection of regions.
 Bedtools requires that the naming scheme for the first column is identical, meaning that either both files have a chr-prefix, or neither of them.
 A mixture will cause an error.
 STARE will check the files in advance and should take care of this for you.
-But if there is an unexpected format or the scaffolds don't start with "chr", this will likely fail.
+But if there is an unexpected format or the first scaffolds don't start with "chr" while the others do, this will likely fail.
 This affects the region file (-b), gene annotation (-a), sequence file (-g) and regions to exclude (-x).
 It might be worth ensuring consistency for the chromosome name in each of the files, if you suspect that to be the issue.

 Is it compressed?
 ******************